heidihendry/camelot/README.md

 * Only the latest versions of Firefox and Chrome are supported
 * Does not support video files
 * Does not provide correct handling for camera pairs
-* Does not provide for any processing
-* May not provide sufficient information to readily determine the cause of validation problems
 * English is the only supported language
 * Validations cannot be disabled